KHZ-INTL/blog/_posts/2018-03-26-solving-the-fd-challenge-pwnablekr.markdown

 {% endhighlight %}

 Next, a variable named len is defined.
-It is initalised with zero but on the next line it is set to the returning value of a call to the read function.
+It is initialised with zero but on the next line it is set to the returning value of a call to the read function.
 According to the Linux Programmer's <a href="http://man7.org/linux/man-pages/man2/read.2.html" target="_blank">Manual</a> (man 2 read) the read function takes in the following parameters:
 + fd: The file descriptor to read from.
 + buf*: Pointer to buffer, where read bytes are stored temporarily.
 + Count: Number of bytes to read.